dsaucez/RESCOM17/README.md

 prevent frame loops, to ensure that routes are correctly pushed on the switches before forwarding packets otherwise transient loop may occur or unnecessary control plane message may be sent.
-In this lab, we will install routes from the the first hop to the last hop sequentially and then only to the switch that triggers the request.
+In this lab, we will install routes from the second hop to the last hop, sequentially, and then only to the first hop switch that triggered the request.
 That way, a packet will not be forwarded on the path as long as it is not set up entirely.

 ### Flow